Kotlin/kotlinx.serialization/README.md

 ### Bazel

-To setup the Kotlin compiler plugin for Bazel, follow [the example](https://github.com/bazelbuild/rules_kotlin/tree/master/examples/plugin/src/serialization) from the `rules_kotlin` repository.
+To set up the Kotlin compiler plugin for Bazel, follow [the example](https://github.com/bazelbuild/rules_kotlin/tree/master/examples/plugin/src/serialization) from the `rules_kotlin` repository.